 This is a coding questions recently asked to one of my reader in a Java Technical interview.
 Question was to remove duplicates from an integer array without using any collection API classes like Set or LinkedHashSet, which can make this task trivial.
 In general, if you need to do this for any project work, I suggest better using Set interface, particularly LinkedHashSet, because that also keep the order on which elements are inserted into Set.
 Only for technical interview perspective, you need to do this using either loops or recursion, depending upon what is your strongest area.
 In this article, I am sharing a naive solution, which has lots of limitation to be considered as production quality code, It's not the best solution but still a solution.
 Main problem, while dealing with array is not finding duplicates, it's about removing them.
 Since array is a static, fixed length data structure, you can not change its length.
 This means, deleting an element from an array requires creating a new array and copying content into that array.
 If your input array contains lots of duplicates then this may result in lots of temporary array.
 It also increase cost of copying contents, which can be very bad.
 Given this restriction, you need to come out with a strategy to minimize both memory and CPU requirements.

 First of all, Wish you very Happy New Year 2014 !!, May god brings success to you all.
-I receive lots of questions about usefulness of Java certifications like SCJP, now known as OCJP or OCPJP.
-Questions like, does doing Java Certification helps landing a job, or does certified Java developer earn more or gets better offers, are quite common to Java developers, especially freshers.
+I receive lots of questions about the usefulness of Java certifications like SCJP, now known as OCJP or OCPJP.
+Questions like, does getting a Java Certification helps to land a job, or does certified Java developer earn more or gets better offers, are quite common to Java developers, especially freshers.
 In this post, I will try to answer few of these question based upon my own experience as experience Java programmer and a certified Java developer.
-Well, I did my first Java Certification, SCJP (Sun Certification for Java Programmers) a long back and then subsequent year I completed my SCWCD (Sun Certification for Web Component Developer).
-I did because that time, I was hungry to learn more about Java, I enjoy doing Java exercises and above all my company was reimbursing the cost of certification, of-course if you happened to score more than 95%.
-That time I was in start of my career and this sort of motivation, worked for me, but my biggest gain was my learning about subtle details of Java programming as part of my preparation I learned by passing those exams certainly helps me to understand language better.
-There was no way, I would have known subtle details about finally block, checked exceptions and multi-threading in very shot span of time.
+Well, I did my first Java Certification, SCJP (Sun Certification for Java Programmers) a long back and then the subsequent year I completed my SCWCD (Sun Certification for Web Component Developer).
+I did because that time, I was hungry to learn more about Java, I enjoy doing Java exercises and above all my company was reimbursing the cost of certification, of course if you happened to score more than 95%.
+That time I was in the start of my career and this sort of motivation worked for me, but my biggest gain was my learning about subtle details of Java programming as part of my preparation I learned by passing those exams certainly helps me to understand the language better.
+There was no way, I would have known subtle details about finally block, checked exceptions and multi-threading in the very short span of time.
 I realize that preparation is the key, that's the process which will benefit you most.
-When you prepare, you learned a lot by following concept, doing exercises and than analysing why certain options are correct and others are not.
-This technical knowledge gives you an edge over other candidate during written exams, telephonic interviews and even on faced to face Java interviews.
+When you prepare, you learned a lot by the following the concept, doing exercises and then analyzing why certain options are correct and others are not.
+This technical knowledge gives you an edge over another candidate during written exams, telephonic interviews and even on faced to face Java interviews.